Fix “you don’t have appropriate permission to perform this operation” in Outlook

-When performing some action in Outlook, you may encounter “you don’t have appropriate permission to perform this operation” error.
+When performing some action in Outlook, you may encounter a “you don’t have appropriate permission to perform this operation” error.
 These actions include:

 - Opening an Outlook data file (PST) or moving data to the file